📝 この記事でわかること

 Brightness Battle: Which Lantern Actually Lights Up Your Campsite?

-When comparing propane lantern vs LED brightness, the raw numbers favor gas — but context matters enormously.
+When comparing propane lantern vs LED brightness — or more precisely, fuel lantern vs battery lantern lumen output — the raw numbers favor gas, but context matters enormously.
 A quality propane lantern running dual mantles can push 1,000–1,500 lumens, creating a broad, warm flood of light that genuinely illuminates a picnic table or cooking area.
 For large car camping groups, that ambient spread is genuinely hard to beat.

 LED lanterns have made massive strides in recent years.
-Premium rechargeable models like the Goal Zero Lighthouse 600 hit 600 lumens, and the BioLite BaseLantern XL reaches 500 lumens with smart dimming.
+Premium rechargeable models like the Goal Zero Lighthouse 600 (2026 model, ~¥9,800 at Amazon JP) hit 600 lumens, and the BioLite BaseLantern XL reaches 500 lumens with smart dimming.
 These numbers are more than sufficient for a two-person camp kitchen or reading in a tent vestibule.
 However, mid-range LED lanterns in the ¥2,000–¥4,000 price range often cap out around 300 lumens — noticeably dimmer when compared side-by-side with a gas lantern at full burn.

-Here’s a calculation most comparison articles skip: lumens per yen spent at purchase.
+Here’s a calculation most LED vs gas lantern comparison articles skip: lumens per yen spent at purchase.
 A ¥3,000 LED lantern delivering 300 lumens gives you roughly 0.1 lumens per yen.
 A ¥6,000 gas lantern producing 1,200 lumens delivers 0.2 lumens per yen at purchase.
 On raw brightness per initial investment, gas wins.
-But factor in running costs over a full season (more on that below), and the equation flips decisively in LED’s favor.
+But factor in running costs over a full season (¥18,000–¥32,000/year for propane vs. under ¥2,000 for LED), and the equation flips decisively in LED’s favor within the first few months.

 One area where LED quietly dominates: directional control.
 Many LED lanterns feature adjustable beams, built-in hooks for tent hanging, and 360° diffusion panels.
 Gas lanterns throw light in all directions — great for open areas, less ideal for reading without blinding your camping partner.